Glossary

 Statal passive

-Zustandspassiv; a passive form which describes a state after a completed action
+Zustandspassiv; a passive form that describes a state or result that occurs following a completed action.

 Das Haus ist gebaut.